 Without further ado, here are some scenes from Spain’s Great Financial Crisis of the early 21st Century.

 ¡Compro oro! and low-cost everything

-Officially, the crisis started in ’08 with the collapse of Lehman Brothers.
+In most people’s minds, I guess, the Great Recession started in ’08 with the collapse of Lehman Brothers.

-But for several months, you only saw it on the news.
+But for several months, I only heard about it on the news.
 I was in Madrid, working as a teacher, and business was good.